elastisys/ck8s-cluster/WIP-CHANGELOG.md

   Kubernetes control plane container images.
 This will require full reinstallation of Kubernetes and apps.
 - Exoscale now uses a stable EIP as public endpoint for the control plane.
+- Safespring now uses a HAProxy as public endpoint for the control plane.

 ### Release notes
 - To migrate your CK8S config to use the new backend config file run `./migration/v0.2.x-v0.3.0/migrate-tf-config.bash`
 - No migration script is available for the terraform changes to safespring and citycloud.
 Manual migration might be possible.
 - No migration script is available for cert-manager.
 A new cluster is required.
-- No migration path is available for the control plane EIP on Exoscale.
+- No migration path is available for the control plane public endpoint change on Exoscale and Safespring.
 The clusters must be recreated.
 - To apply grafana dashboard improvements to existing clusters run `./migration/v0.2.x-v0.3.0/migrate-grafana-dashboards.bash`

 ### Added